Nearly sufficient statistics and information bottlenecks

 \[ \max\; \mathbb{E}_{p(t\mid x)}[\log q(y\mid t)]\;-\;\beta\,\mathrm{KL}\big(p(t\mid x)\,\Vert\, r(t)\big) \]

-is the IB Lagrangian rewritten so we can optimise it with gradients.
+Here’s the IB Lagrangian rewritten so we can optimize it with gradients.
 With \(Y=X\) and \(\beta\!=\!1\), we recover the VAE ELBO; that’s not an accident.
-ELBO can be seen an IB objective where the “relevant” variable is the input itself; DVIB is ELBO with the relevance set to our task.
+ELBO can be seen as an IB objective where the “relevant” variable is the input itself; DVIB is ELBO with the relevance set to our task.

 2.1 Filtering and state compression